kisina/vpn/README.md

 # How to get a server for free?

 You can get server for free at [Oracle Cloud](https://cloud.oracle.com) using the "Always free" dedicated to testing the services.
 It gives access to small machine that are enough for setting up a server.
+More information on this video (in french): https://www.youtube.com/watch?v=23NboTdWMXs

 # Install the VPN server